Transgender rights movement: Poverty

-Black transgender people live in extreme poverty with 34% reporting a household income of less than $10,000 a year, which is more than twice the rate for transgender people of all races (15%), four times the black population (9%), and eight times the U.S. population (4%).
+Black transgender people live in extreme poverty, with 34% reporting a household income of less than $10,000 a year, which is more than twice the rate for transgender people of all races (15%), four times the black population (9%), and eight times the U.S. population (4%).
 Transgender people of color are more likely to be poor, be homeless, or lack a college degree.
 Multiple factors pile up on each other that force many transgender people of color to be homeless; for instance, many individuals are involved in abusive relationships or live in crime-ridden neighborhoods because of the difficulty finding employment as a transgender person and/or experiencing job loss due to transphobia in the work place.
 Those with greater socioeconomic status might use their social connections to advocate for access to appropriate housing for transgender students in ways that are not possible for most lower-income families; one proposal comes from the Administration for Children and Families, which issued the largest-ever LGBT focused federal grant to develop a model program to support LGBT foster youth and prevent them from being homeless.

-Intersectionality

-Trans communities experience problems with intersectionality when it comes to traditional male and female gender roles.
+Transmisogyny

+Trans people experience a disproportionately large number of hate crimes, with trans women experiencing the majority of these crimes.
+In fact, over half of all anti-LGBTQIA+ homicides were perpetrated against transgender women.
+Transgender women face harsher levels of discrimination than other transgender people.
+A study on workplace experiences after people receive sex changes found that trans women, on average, lose almost one-third of their salary (see Gender pay gap in the United States), are respected less, and receive more harassment.
+At the same time, trans men often experience salary raises and greater authority in the workplace.

 The experiences trans men face are vastly different from those of trans women; trans men who were raised as female were treated differently as soon as they came out as male.
 They gained professional experience, but lost intimacy; exuded authority, but caused fear.
 Cultural sexism is evident towards trans men because it is easier to be "low-disclosure" than trans women.
 They are usually not recognized as trans, which is known as passing, and it avoids transphobia and discrimination by others.
-"Women's appearances get more attention," says Julia Serano, a transgender activist, "and women's actions are commented on and critiqued more than men, so [it] just makes sense that people will focus more on trans women than trans men."
+"Women's appearances get more attention," says Julia Serano, a transfeminist, "and women's actions are commented on and critiqued more than men, so [it] just makes sense that people will focus more on trans women than trans men."

-The focus of the realms of trans visibility in pop culture and trans organizations has mostly been on white people, especially with Caitlyn Jenner joining the trans community.